Archerfield (fidra) - 16 POINTS

 Anyway, you're probably not reading this to look to join (although there are still a few spots available if you are interested!!) so on to the review.

 Firstly, if you are visiting Archerfield for a one-off visit make sure you leave plenty of time to enjoy the practice facilities.
-There are 3 short games area, 3 practice putting greens, a range playable from both ends and a covered tuition area with the tremendous Nike sitting centre.
+There are 3 short games area, 3 practice putting greens, a range playable from both ends and a covered tuition area with the hi tech fitting centre.
 It really is class.

 Of the two courses, I prefer the Fidra.
 This is largely due to its characteristics and my abilities as a golfer.
 The first 11 holes wind there way through woodland before the course opens up into more traditional links style on the back 9.
 However, the trees all have pine straw at the foot and you will virtually never lose a ball in them and always have a punch shot out.
 Think Augusta.
 Kind of.
 As such I find the course more easy to get around than the Dirleton where the gorse comes into play a lot and for a man of my unerring inaccuracy that can be a problem.